 270 temporary mobile clinics conducted

 650 students attend Surya Boarding school in Khandbari, Nepal

-- Building of long-term temporary shelter homes for earthquake victims in Nepal
+380 long-term shelter homes for earthquake survivors in Nepal

 New rural hospital serving Chainpur community in Eastern Nepal

 New Montessori program at the Surya School in Khandbari, Nepal

 Rural outreach clinics with remote medical camps in Himalayan Foothills